10-3-pursuit/unit-front-end-web-development/command-line-crud-application/readme.md

 npm run oops
 ```

-### Index
+### Data

+This `animals.json` file in the `data` directory will store any animals that you create.
+As if you were storing animals in a database:

 - `mkdir data`
 - `touch data/animals.json`

 Add an empty array in the `animals.json` file

-Eventually, when you create an animal, it will be stored in this file.
+## Helpers

-In the `helpers.js` file, create the same functionality from the previous lesson:
+In the `helpers.js` file, create the functionality that will allow node to read from and write information to your file using the `fs` or `file system` package that is automatically included with NodeJS:

 ```js
 const { readFileSync, writeFileSync } = require('fs');